Honors Student Ambassadors

 Please contact me if you have any questions about the Honors College or Salisbury University in general.
 Applying for the Honors College was the best decision I made in my college career.
 I have been given so many opportunities and unique experiences thanks to the SU Honors College.
 Feel free to reach out to me by email, I would love to help!

-Hi, my name is Rachel Clausen and I am a sophomore from Natick, Massachusetts.
-I am currently majoring in Environmental Studies and Political Science and have a minor in Biology.
+Hi, my name is Rachel Clausen and I am a Junior from Natick, Massachusetts.
+I am currently majoring in Environmental Studies and Political Science and have a minor in law, justice, and advocacy.
 After college I hope to work in some field relating to environmental policy.
 Currently I'm planning on attending law school and doing something within the general field of environmental law, but I am also very interested in sustainable development.
 This past summer I interned in a law firm dealing with environmental health and safety compliance law, primarily with multinational companies.
 It was a great experience and I got a chance to see what other countries environmental laws looked like compared to ours and how global companies balance the differing requirements between nations.